 Neuroscience research has shown that there is not a fixed level of ability amongst young learners, and that the brain is more malleable than once thought.
 HPL provides a style of learning that removes barriers to achievement, by giving children an opportunity to develop in their own time.
 This reflects our long-held belief that there is 'room at the top' for more students than traditional approaches suggest.

 As a High Performance Learning School, we develop an evidence-based set of HPL skills and attitudes.
-From confidence, collaboration and risk-taking to agile thinking, concern for society and perseverance - we ensure our girls are prepared for study, work and life.
+From confidence, collaboration and risk-taking to agile thinking, concern for society and perseverance - we ensure our pupils are prepared for study, work and life.
 At Ellesmere, success is not limited to exam results; it is about achieving academic excellence alongside a much wider set of values and attitudes that sit at the heart of our ethos, as well as supporting the happiness and well-being of every pupil.

 HPL identifies key characteristics and attributes that prepare young people to succeed in learning and in life, and categorises these into Advanced Cognitive Performance characteristics (ACPs) and Values, Attitudes, Attributes (VAAs).